 The average selling price of apartments rose by 8.40% (8.56% inflation-adjusted) to €1,045 (US$ 1,155.98) per square metre (sq. m.) during the year to September 2016, based on figures from imobiliare.ro.
 On a quarterly basis, house prices rose by 2.45% (2.81% inflation-adjusted) in Q3 2016.

-All the country's major cities saw an increase in house prices during the year to end-Q3 2015:
+All major cities in Romania experienced rising house prices during the year to September 2016:

 There are no restrictions on foreign nationals acquiring dwellings in Romania.
-Ownership of land is tricky, but companies incorporated in Romania as well as resident foreign nationals can acquire land, and non-resident EU citizens will be able to own land starting 2012.
+Ownership of land is tricky, but companies incorporated in Romania as well as resident foreign nationals and non-resident EU citizens can acquire land.

 Analysis of Romania Residential Property Market »